EnterpriseBranding/ocean-social-sharing/readme.txt

 8. Without Heading.
 9. Settings.

+== Copyright ==

+Ocean Social Sharing WordPress Plugin, Copyright 2020 OceanWP.org Ocean Social Sharing is distributed under the terms of the GNU GPL.

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

 == Changelog ==

 = 1.0.16 =
+- Added: Improved Accessibility.
 - Added: Dutch translation.
 - Updated: Language translation strings.
 - Updated: readme.txt file.